ivanrichmond/hello/README.md

 3. Add a sort to `getUsers` in `apiSlice`.
 4. Login error message persists on new screen, if you try to create an account.
 ### Server
+1. Research a better GraphQL type for CreateAt, because Float shouldn't default to 0, if no CreatedAt was passed in, because 0 is a valid datetime.
+But it also can't be String, because it will come in as a number.
+I wish GraphQL would allow Float | String, so I could put '' in as the default.
+It also won't allow a union of scalars.
+There must be a package out there that would solve this.

 **NONE**